zrefai/swap-ease-api/README.md

+Run `yarn build` to build the project

 Run `yarn dev`, it should fail because DB isnt setup

-Run `yarn start`, should open server on port 8000